David K. Thomson

-David K. Thomson (born 1967/1968) is an American attorney and jurist serving as a justice of the New Mexico Supreme Court.
+David K. Thomson (born 1967 or 1968) is an American attorney and jurist who has served as the chief justice of the New Mexico Supreme Court since 2024 and as a justice of the court since 2019.

 Early life and education

 Thomson was born and raised in Santa Fe, New Mexico.
 He earned a Bachelor of Arts from Wesleyan University and his Juris Doctor from the University of Denver School of Law.

 Career

 He was admitted to the State Bar of New Mexico in 1999.
 After graduating law school, he worked as a sole practitioner in Santa Fe and clerked under Judge Bruce D. Black of the United States District Court for the District of New Mexico.
 He previously worked for more than a decade in the New Mexico Attorney General's Office, where he served as deputy attorney general and director of the litigation division.

 State court service

 Thomson was appointed to the District Court by Governor Bill Richardson.
 He served as a district court judge in the first judicial district from 2014 until his elevation to the Supreme Court.